ildar-shaimordanov/psubst/IssuesAndTroubleshooting.md

 [jpach4](https://code.google.com/u/110168451143980461231/) has informed about the bug when the folder contains final parenthesis ([issue 10](https://code.google.com/p/psubst/issues/detail?id=10)).

 This bug has been fixed in the revision [r36](https://code.google.com/p/psubst/source/detail?r=36) and the new version 2.6 is available for downloading from the [FossHub Downloads](http://code.fosshub.com/psubst/downloads) page.

+## Peristent needs administrator

+Sometimes the script fails as it requires to be run as administrator (f.i.: see the [issue 15](https://github.com/ildar-shaimordanov/psubst/issues/15)).
+The best recommendation is to give the administrative permissions while executing the script.

 ## Mapping `A:` or `B:` to a folder on another drive